Kobbyjust/serverlessThreeTierApp/README.md

 # PRESENTATION LAYER
 1. Presentations Layer: Which contains S3 bucket configure for web hosting and attached to Cloudfront distribution

-# APPLICATION LAYER
+# APPLICATION AND DATABASE LAYER
 1. Application Layer:
     1. API GATEWAY
     2. LAMBDA
     3. SQS Queue

-# DATABASE LAYER
+2. DATABASE LAYER
-1. DATABASE Layer:
-    Consits of a Dynamodb
+    Contains a a NoSql database. that is a dynamodb.